A Cardinality-Constrained Approach to Combinatorial Bilevel Congestion Pricing: Introduction

 \section{Introduction}

 For nearly a century, congestion pricing has been hailed as an effective approach to managing traffic congestion in big cities \citep{pigou1920economics,vickrey1969congestion}.
-No event better illustrates its promises and controversies than the flip-flop on New York City's highly anticipated congestion pricing program \citep{economist2024}.
-The economic theory behind congestion pricing is sound and intuitive: {traffic congestion creates an externality, which congestion pricing can internalize by making travelers bear the marginal, rather than average, cost of their trip} \citep[e.g.,][]{arnott1994,ferrari1995,bergendorff1997,hearn1998solving,yangandhuang2005, lindsey2006}.
+No event better illustrates its promises and controversies than the flip-flop of the New York City on its highly anticipated congestion pricing program \citep{economist2024}.
+The economic theory behind congestion pricing is sound and intuitive: {traffic congestion creates an externality, which pricing can internalize by making travelers bear the marginal, rather than average, cost of their trip} \citep[e.g.,][]{arnott1994,ferrari1995,bergendorff1997,hearn1998solving,yangandhuang2005, lindsey2006}.
 Since tolls cannot be charged on all roads in a network, what one aims to achieve in practice is usually a second-best policy, which, unlike a first-best policy, may only reduce but not eliminate the externality-induced efficiency losses \citep[e.g.,][]{verhoef2002,yangandhuang2005}.

-A typical second-best congestion pricing problem sets tolls on a pre-specified set of roads according to a system objective.
-Travelers are assumed to be self-interested, in that they always try to minimize their combined cost of travel time and toll when choosing the destination, mode, departure time, and route of their trips.
-For simplicity and without loss of generality, we focus only on route choice in this study.
+A typical second-best congestion pricing problem sets tolls on a prespecified set of roads according to a system objective.
+Travelers are assumed to be self-interested in that they always try to minimize their combined cost of travel time and toll when choosing the route of their trips.
 The second-best congestion pricing problem is a leader-follower, or Stackelberg, game in which the leader is a toll-setting authority and the followers are travelers who can be seen as playing a congestion game.
 Such a Stackelberg congestion game belongs to a broader class of bilevel problems \citep{migdalas1995bilevel,yang1997,patriksson2002} known to be NP-hard \citep{ben1990} --- the upper-level problem sets tolls, according to which the lower-level determines travelers' individually optimal choices (often referred to as their best response).
 Accordingly, the second-best congestion pricing problem is hereafter referred to as the bilevel congestion pricing (BCP) problem.